mattparker/lamplighthelp/v0/23-4-0_Communicating_with_invitees_of_eval_direct_campaigns.markdown

 * Document Templates: Allows you to use  a pre-set template, set-up by your system administrator
 * Image library: Allows you to use a pre-loaded logo in your email.

-When you have finished writing your email, click the 'create/send' button.
+When you have finished writing your email, click the 'create/send' button to send.

 Emails will be sent to each recipient with an email address.
 You will need to make alternative arrangements (downloading the url) for anyone without an email address [(Edit a campaign 23.3.0)](/help/index/v/{{version}}/p/23.3.0).

 Please also note that if you are using the campaign merge fields (for example 'campaign_url') the invitee list of the campaign must match the recipient list for the email, for the merge fields to correctly sync.